takama/k8sdemo/README.md

 Kubernetes Demo
 ===============

-Automate scripts for demonstrate the Kubernetes features.
+Automated scripts to demonstrate the features of the Kubernetes.